dakalamin/braille_display/README.md

 ## Usage

-Send messages, that you want to translate and show, to the Serial Monitor.
+Send messages, that you want to translate and show, to the Serial Monitor

-Press the button to display the next set of Braille patterns.
+Press the button to display the next set of Braille patterns

 ## Features